 Completion of a four-year high school program or a state high school equivalency certificate is required for admission to the associate degree and certificate programs offered at NMCC.
-Other admission criteria are specified in the matrix at the end of this section.
+Other admission criteria are specified in the matrix on page 13.
 A rolling admission policy affords candidates the opportunity to apply and be considered for acceptance throughout the year, but early application (9-10 months prior to the beginning of a given school year) is recommended because of competition and enrollment capacities established for each program.
 Some programs are subject to a competitive admission process.